Amirbabaeian/manifold-clustering-algorithm/README.md

-Source code for paper titled: ANGLE CONSTRAINED PATH FOR CLUSTERING OF MULTIPLE MANIFOLDS, International conference on image processing(ICIP 2015)
+Source code for papers titled:
+.ANGLE CONSTRAINED PATH FOR CLUSTERING OF MULTIPLE MANIFOLDS, International conference on image processing(ICIP 2015)

+.Babaeian A, Bayestehtashk A, Bandarabadi M (2015) Multiple Manifold Clustering Using Curvature Constrained Path.
+PLoS ONE 10(9): e0137986. doi: 10.1371/journal.pone.0137986

 Note: This file is not a final version and might be subject to some errors.

+You should acknowledge and cite the related papers.

 Amir Babaeian
 Email: ababaeian@ucsd.edu
-Thanks to my Coauthors: Mohammadreza Babaee, Alireza Bayestehtashk, Mojtaba Bandarabadi, Amin Ghadesi And Professor Ery Arias-Castro for his advises.
+Thanks to Professor Ery Arias-Castro for his advises during the project and  my Coauthors: Mohammadreza Babaee, Alireza Bayestehtashk, Mojtaba Bandarabadi, Amin Ghadesi.

 Related articles:
-Babaeian A, Bayestehtashk A, Bandarabadi M (2015) Multiple Manifold Clustering Using Curvature Constrained Path.
-PLoS ONE 10(9): e0137986. doi: 10.1371/journal.pone.0137986
 Amir Babaeian, Mohammadreaza Babaee, Alireza Bayestehtashk, Mojtaba Bandarabadi, Nonlinear Subspace Clustering Using Curvature Constrained Distances, Pattern Recognition Letters, Available online 25 September 2015, ISSN 0167-8655, http://dx.doi.org/10.1016/j.patrec.2015.09.001.

-Use of code:
-You can use the code but should acknowledge the author of related paper and cite the relate paper.
+How to use the code:

 In order to use the code you should run demo file as follow:
 Example: